 The respective ESA chairing the Joint Committee is responsible for coordinating the work on a number of recurring and other, one-off topics, that may emerge in the different cross-sectoral areas.
 It organises quarterly Joint Committee meetings or conference calls to discuss and decide on the ESAs joint work.

-The current and future chairing of the Joint Committee is as follows:
+The chairing of the Joint Committee is as follows:

 - 2022 - EIOPA